 The first article didn’t have any table of contents in it and that’s why I feel it didn’t show up any extra sitelinks on SERPs.

-A table of content is basically hyperlinks which consists of all your headings properly structured and organized by simple <ul> tags.
+A table of content consists of basically hyperlinks which consist of all your headings properly structured and organized by simple <ul> tags.
 These are hyperlinks which are generated to help user scroll faster through long contents.

 Google can quickly catch up with the links you provide to it via a table of contents tab and that’s why sitelinks appear on such articles.